sandeepshakya2019/ISE_1_Frontend/README.md

 ### 2.2.1 User Authentication (Register, Login, Logout)

-Description: Secure user authentication system using JWT.
+Description: A secure user authentication system is used using JWT.

 Implementation: Use JSON Web Token (JWT) for stateless user authentication.
 AsyncStorage for storing JWT locally to maintain session states.
 Integrate state management tools like Redux for advanced user session tracking.
 Routes for:
 User registration.
-Login with JWT issuance upon successful authentication.
+You can log in with JWT issuance after you've completed it.
 Logout functionality (invalidate token and clear AsyncStorage).
 Add auto-login functionality on app restart if a valid JWT exists in AsyncStorage.